Skip to Main Content

 Joining Attribute Data from a Table to a Layer

-In ArcMap you can take a table that has attribute data about locations on a map and join it to locations on that map if those two tables have a field (aka column) in common.
+In ArcGIS Pro, you can take a table that has attribute data about locations on a map and join it to locations on that map if those two tables have a field (aka column) in common.
 So if you have a table that has all the population data for every town in the region and one of the fields on that table contains the name of the town, and you have a polygon shapefile that has the locations and shapes of each of those towns and one of the fields for the attribute table contains the name of the town, you can join the two items together and your shapefile will now have population information about each town.
 You do, however, need to know which fields you'll be matching up between the table and the layer.

-• Right-click on Counties and choose Join.
-This opens the Join Data window.
+• Right-click on Counties in the Agencies Receiving MRAPs group layer and choose Joins and Relates, and then select Add Join.
+This opens the Add Join window.

 • Click on Validate Join.
 This checks over to make sure your join will work correctly, telling you if there are any columns with unacceptable names or if the data are different types.

-• Right-click on Counties in the Agencies Receiving MRAPs group layer and choose Open Attribute Table.
-Scroll to the right of the table and you should see the new fields added from the MRAPs_And_Ship_Year.csv.
-They will list <Null> for most of the counties but for ones where the county name was on both sheet you'll have extra data.
+• Right-click on Counties in the Agencies Receiving MRAPs group layer and choose Attribute Table.
+Scroll to the right of the table and you should see the new fields added from the MRAPArmorOnly_2018-2022.csv They will list <Null> for most of the counties but for ones where the county name was on both sheet you'll have extra data.

 Now that the qualitative data from this table is attached to the layers of your map, you can change your symbology to display this data.